kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.4.13 =
+Fix for non working tracking-ids section and Save Changes button for few associates on settings page.

 = 1.4.12 =
 Tracking IDs are associated with marketplaces in the revamped settings page and add shortcode popup.